Written By: The Green Crunchy Mother

-You will find these products in supermarkets, health food stores, hardware and home improvement stores.
-Ounce for ounce, homemade cleaning formulas cost about one-tenth the price of their commercial counterparts—and that includes costly, but worthwhile essential oils and concentrated, all-purpose detergents for homemade recipes.
+You can find all of these products in supermarkets, health food stores, hardware and home improvement stores.
+Ounce for ounce, homemade cleaning formulas cost about one-tenth the price of their commercial counterparts.

 Important: Make sure to label all your homemade cleaning products, and keep them away from pets and children.

 - ¼ – ½-tablespoon liquid castile soap.

 - 2 cups water

 Put all the ingredients into a spray bottle, shake and use as you would a commercial brand.
 The soap in this recipe is important.
 It cuts the wax residue from the commercial brands you may have used.

 - a squirt or two of liquid castile soap

 Sprinkle water generously over the bottom of the oven, then cover the grime with enough baking soda that the surface it totally white.
 Sprinkle some more water over the top.
 Let the mixture set overnight.
 You can easily wipe up the grease the next morning because the grime will have loosened.
 When you have cleaned up the worst of the mess, dab a bit of liquid castile soap on a sponge, and wash the remaining residue from the oven.